Your shopping cart is empty!

 A wrist splint works in two ways to protect wrists.
 It could prevent wrist injuries from occurring in the first place, or provide support on the wrist area after an injury.
 This is achieved by ensuring a close fit that would keep the wrists stabilized, keep the joints in place, and minimize unnatural joint movement.
 A wrist brace is used to provide support in the area in the event of broken or sprained wrist, Colles fracture, wrist tendonitis, carpal tunnel syndrome, fractured Scaphoid, fractured Ulna and a fractured Radius.

 There are various types of wrist braces.
-Some are designed especially for preventing RSI and some are ideal for providing support after an injury such as a wrist strap.
+Some are designed especially for preventing RSI and some are ideal for providing support after an injury such as a wrist wrap.

 A wrist brace specially designed for preventing repetitive strain injury (RSI) could keep the wrist in a neutral position and reduce pressure within the Carpal Tunnel region.
 RSI could lead to carpal tunnel syndrome, but a wrist brace could ease the symptoms of the condition, such as the sensation of pins stuck on the area and shooting pain.
 This could also help quicken the healing process in the case of sprained wrists.